Meet the Team

 Johnny Page, Sc.M.

-Johnny Page is the founding CEO of Bolden Therapeutics.
+Johnny Page is a Co-Founder and CEO of Bolden Therapeutics.
 He received his A.B. in Music, Sc.B. in Neuroscience, and Sc.M. in Biotechnology, all from Brown University.
 He also completed additional entrepreneurship training at MIT in 2018.
 Johnny leads Bolden’s effort to develop novel compounds to help treat neurological diseases.

 Justin R. Fallon, Ph.D.